BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - `physical_enabled`: initialization of physical tracker (motion controller or vive tracker) on startup can be skipped (e.g. if you're using a virtual tracker).
 Modifying this setting requires an application restart.
   - `overlay_enabled`: enable initialization of the graphical overlay (for example if it's not required because of using a physical tracker or if the position of the center of rotation is successfully setup and `load_ref_pose_from_file` = 1 is used).
 Changing this value requires the VR session to be restarted.
   - `physical_early_init`: initialize physical tracker as soon instead of as late as possible.
 May be required in native OpenXR games / sims that do not support motion controllers input (e.g. iRacing).
 May avoid conflicts with other OpenXR layers (e.g. eye tracking in OpenXR toolkit).
 Modifying this setting requires an application restart.
-  - `upside_down`: turn in-game coordinate system upside down by rotating it 180 degrees around the 'forward' axis.
-Necessary for correct orientation of virtual tracker and motion compensation in some games (automatically set for iRacing).
-Changing this value requires the VR session to be restarted.
   - `auto_activate`: automatically activate motion compensation on application start and configuration reloading.
   - `auto_activate_delay`: delay auto-activation by specified number of seconds.
 The required time for successful activation may vary, depending on application and tracker type used.
   - `auto_activate_countdown`: enable audible countdown for the last 10 seconds before auto-activation.
 This is supposed to allow getting to neutral position and timely centering of in-game view.